sgmurphy/wordpress-plugins/drag-and-drop-multiple-file-upload-contact-form-7/readme.txt

 4. Email Attachment- Gmail
 5. Email Attachment As links - Gmail
 6. Multiple Drag and Drop Fields - Front
+7. Remote Storage - Pro Features

 == Changelog ==

+= 1.3.7.9 =
+- Bug - Added back the "Don't delete files" option.
+- Optimized -  Optimized plugin settings by saving them as an array instead of retrieving individual settings from the wp_options table.
+- Compatibility check on latest version of Contact Form 7 5.9.5.

 = 1.3.7.8 =
 - Added "index.php" file to plugin upload directories for security enhancement, especially for servers like Nginx that do not support .htaccess files.
 This prevents unauthorized access to files.
 (Thanks to @Wordfence team for reporting the issue)